openfoodfacts/search-a-licious/docs/users/ref-config.md

                     "default": "_",
                     "description": "for `text_lang` FieldType, the separator between the name of the field and the language code, ex: product_name_it if lang_separator=\"_\"", "title": "Lang Separator",
                     "type": "string"
                 },
+                "primary_color": {
+                    "default": "#aaa",
+                    "description": "Used for vega charts.
+Should be html code.", "title": "Primary Color",
+                    "type": "string"
+                },
+                "accent_color": {
+                    "default": "#222",
+                    "description": "Used for vega.
+Should be html code.and the language code, ex: product_name_it if lang_separator=\"_\"", "title": "Accent Color",
+                    "type": "string"
+                },
                 "taxonomy": {